 When grown outdoors, weed takes longer between planting and harvesting.
 Here, you do not have control of the environment in which the plant grows.
 Changes in rain patterns, length of days, and so many other factors affect how long it takes your plants.
 However, the yield per plant might be more outdoors if you take care of your plant as you should.

-It takes between five and ten days for seeds to germinate outdoors.
-Within the first six weeks, the plant will be at the seedling stage.
-The vegetative stage takes between three and 16 weeks.
 You can provide the necessary nutrients and water the plants as needed at this stage.
 The flowering stage takes between six and 12 weeks within which the plant is ready for harvesting.

 The outdoor plant will be ready for harvesting in between three and eight months.
 The growing method you choose, the seeds, and the strain of cannabis will determine the lifecycle of the plant.